ciakovx/rorcid.workshop/orcidWalkthrough.md

 ## Getting works for multiple people

-`orcid::works()` is not vectorized, meaning, if you have multiple ORCID IDs, you can't use it.
+`orcid::works()` is not vectorized, meaning, if you have multiple ORICID iDs, you can't use it.
 Instead, you have to pass them to the `orcid::orcid_works()` function.

 ```{r works3, eval=TRUE,cache=TRUE}
 my_orcids <- c("0000-0002-1825-0097", "0000-0002-9260-8456", "0000-0002-2771-9344")